Faculty frequently need to report two metrics related to books for annual evaluation, promotion/tenure dossiers, and grant proposals:

 Scopus.
 This subscription database from Elsevier includes 150,000+ individual book titles, notably more than Web of Science.
 Currently, the Libraries do not have a subscription to Scopus, but we plan to in the future.
 Meanwhile, you can use the Scopus Preview: Author Search to find citation counts for your books/book chapters and see the citing publications.
 The database content is significantly skewed toward the science disciplines.

 Publisher websites.
 Many publisher websites now provide a count of citations to individual books and/or chapters.
-Examples are Advances in Carbohydrate Chemistry and Biochemistry in ScienceDirect and Degrees of Affinity: Studies in Comparative Literature and Translation in Springer.

 Multiple citation databases calculate the h-index for an author based on citations to books, book chapters, articles, and more over a period of time.
 When selecting which h-index to use, consider which database covers the majority of your publications.
 Two things to remember about the h-indices from different databases:

 Google Scholar.
 This citation database calculates your h-index for all citations and from the past 5 years, plus your i10-index, which is the number of publications with 10 or more citations.
 The h-indices are based on citations to your publications, including books and book chapters.
-Create My Profile (see a librarian's profile) starting from the home page in order to obtain your h-indices.
+Create My Profile (see a professor's profile) starting from the home page in order to obtain your h-indices.

 Scopus.
 This subscription database from Elsevier calculates your h-index from the number of citations to your books and books chapters from the publications tracked by Scopus.
 The citations mainly come from peer-reviewed journals, and many fewer books and conference proceedings.
 Currently, the Libraries do not have a subscription to SC, but we plan to in the future.
 Meanwhile, you can use the Scopus Preview: Author Search to find your h-index.